masukomi/days_progress/README.md

 ```

 Mine looks like this.
 If it looks a little weird to you that's becasue this is actually a tiny program in Chicken Scheme.

+To get started I recommend editing the [days_progress_config.scm](days_progress_config.scm) file in this repository, and then moving it to the location above.

 ```scheme
 (define my-utc-offset -4)